-Kenneth Simons moved, seconded by Michael Stout, that, in order to facilitate the completion of assignments between meetings, the Council delegates its authority by order of succession to the Chair, highest ranking officer, or longest serving member of the Council, to appoint liaisons to the Department to act in urgent matters, make appointments to vacant liaison, panel and committee positions, and to act when knowledge or experience in the profession is required to carry out the duties of the Council in accordance with the law.
+MOTION: Jennifer Jarrett moved, seconded by Nadine Miller, that, in order to facilitate the completion of urgent matters between meetings, the Council delegates its authority to the Chair or chief presiding officer, or longest serving member of the Council, by order of succession, to appoint liaisons to the Department to act in urgent matters.
 Motion carried unanimously.